Microsporum canis: Pathophysiology

 It is considered a zoophilic dermatophyte, given that it typically colonizes the outer surface of animal's body.
 Hence, animals, cats and dogs are believed to be the population hosts of this fungus, while humans are occasional hosts, in which the fungus can induce secondary infections.
 Microsporum canis has been identified as a causal agent of a ringworm infection in pets, tinea capitis and tinea corporis in humans, children in particular.

 Microsporum canis is among the most common dermatophytes associated with tinea capitis and tinea corporis.
 Unlike some dermatophyte species, M. canis typically does not cause large epidemics.
 Humans become infected as a result of direct or indirect contact with infected pets.
 Microsporum canis generally invades hair and skin; however, some nail infections have been reported.
 When hair shafts are infected, M. canis causes an ectothrix-type infection where the fungus envelopes the exterior of the hair shaft without the formation of internal spores.
 This colonization of the hair shaft causes it to become unsheathed, resulting in characteristic round or oval non-inflammatory lesions the develop on the scalp.
 Infection triggers an acute leukocytic reaction in subcutaneous tissues, which gradually becomes highly inflammatory and leads to hair loss, in the case of tinea capitis.

 Diagnosis

-Typically, infections caused by M. canis are associated with alopecia in the case of tinea capitis, while ringworm infections in pets produce characteristic inflammatory lesions, which may or may nor result in hair loss.
+Typically, infections caused by M. canis are associated with alopecia in the case of tinea capitis, while ringworm infections in pets produce characteristic inflammatory lesions, which may or may not result in hair loss.
 This species has a propensity to cause subclinical infections in some animal species, particularly long-haired cats are frequent reservoirs of infection.
 Isolation of the fungus from brushed pet hair can aid in detection of either an actively growing fungus or a passive carriage of fungal hyphae or arthroconidia.
 In asymptomatic cases it is highly recommended to perform both Wood's lamp examination and microscopic analyses of suspected areas.
 In the case of transient carriers, lack of clinical manifestations is accompanied with low number of M. canis colonies, number of which declines upon re-testing.